 Yurt 17 – Our home for 4 Nights

-Our hillside Yurts number 17 was very spacious with a separate bathroom, a fully equipped kitchen corner, a huge table for at least 4 to 6 people, a comfortable bed, a folding couch for two further guests, a heater and air conditioning.
-A coffee machine with some coffee and tea are waiting in the kitchen corner.
+Our hillside Yurts number 17 was very spacious with a separate bathroom, a fully equipped kitchen corner, a huge table for at least 4 to 6 people, a comfortable bed, a folding couch for two further guests, a heater, and air conditioning.
+A coffee machine with some coffee and tea was waiting in the kitchen corner.
 The middle part of the roof is made out of a see-through glass dome perfect for stargazing during a starry night.
 The windows are protected by mosquito nets.
 Outside our Yurt at the gay-friendly Yosemite Lakes Resort, we had access to a gas barbecue and a wooden seating area.
 A perfect glamping experience, combining rough nature along the South Fork Tuolumne River with a touch of luxury.

 Review of our Glamping Trip to Yosemite National Park

 Coming back after a tough but fulfilling day around the beautiful and stunning nature of Yosemite National Park, the Yurts were just waiting for us nature lovers and adventurers to come home and take a rest.
 Although mosquitos were part of the deal for approximately one hour every evening (right before it turned dark and significantly colder), we furthermore had no hassle with insects.
 The Yurts were clean even though spider webs and dust are part of the deal staying outside in such a tent-like accommodation.
 Wifi is only available in the main building of the Resorts and it is very weak.
 Thus, perfectly fine for an off the grid trip in nature.
 If you need stronger Wifi, we recommend visiting a restaurant nearby.